 They allow turning, which means you can hitch it to a truck and eliminate the cumbersome maneuvering that you’ll experience with a bumper pull.

 If you’re not someone who is comfortable towing or if you plan to drive in parks that are more difficult to navigate, then this will be an important factor in your decision-making.

 Fifth wheels have a better safety record

-Fifth wheel trailers are sturdier and safer than other motorhomes or trailers.
+Fifth wheel trailers are sturdier and safer than other trailers.

 This is due to the high hitch point that reduces the trailer’s sway.